WCSCourses/Cancer_Genome_Analysis23/Modules/02_Mutation_Calling/mutation_calling_exercises.md

 ```

-What characteristics of the second variant make it especially important for review and clinical consideration?
+**Question:** What characteristics of the second variant make it especially important for review and clinical consideration?

 ```